 As with any business plan, yours will have to begin with a comprehensive but short executive summary to give the reader an idea of what to expect in the rest of the plan.
-As such, executive summaries are written in right after the contents page, and include all of the important points covered in your business plan.
+As such, executive summaries are written in right after the contents page, and include all of the important points covered in your taxi startup business plan.
 Be sure to write the executive summary in such an enticing way that it’ll leave the reader wanting to find out more.

-Describe your Business Model
+2. Describe your Business Model

-Paint a picture of your business journey thus far, including your vision and mission for it.
+Paint a picture of your taxi business journey thus far, including your vision and mission for it.
 The description section should answer pertinent questions like, “what do I want to achieve with this business?” or “what value will I be adding to set myself apart from what’s available?”, and most importantly, “what inspired the business idea?”

-Identify Your Target Audience
+3. Identify Your Target Audience

 Next, you need to clearly define who your target audience is.
 What do they like, what age group they’re in, where they’re from and why they’d be interested in using your service.
-Writing this part of the business plan will help you to further customise your service to meet your target customer’s needs, while at the same time showing potential investors that your business idea meets the well-defined needs of a particular segment of the market.
+Writing this part of the taxi business plan will help you to further customise your service to meet your target customer’s needs, while at the same time showing potential investors that your business idea meets the well-defined needs of a particular segment of the market.